ojitha/ojitha.github.io/notes/kubernetes.md

 ![CleanShot 2024-06-22 at 14.06.46@2x](/assets/images/UnixTools/CleanShot 2024-06-22 at 14.06.46@2x.png)

-Now, you have to install and activate the CRI in the worker nodes.
-After that join the worker to cluster
+If you use cri-dockerd, you have to install and activate the CRI in the worker nodes.
+After that join the worker to cluster, for example:

 ```
 kubeadm join 192.168.1.121:6443 --token f9zlr3.jrbkjy4gagp16ym7 \